cappuccinocosmico/incoherentramblings/content/posts/family.md

 metaAlignment: center
 coverMeta: out
 ---
-#### In the short story *"Where are you going where have you been"* shows us a family where lack of communication and the unacceptance of another person, this prossess eventualy causes a cold and unhealthy dynamic between Connie and the rest of her family.
+#### In the short story *"Where are you going where have you been"* by Joyce Carol Oates shows us a family where lack of communication and the unacceptance of another person, this prossess eventualy causes a cold and unhealthy dynamic between Connie and the rest of her family.

 <!-- Connie: Neglect